Social anxiety disorder: Epidemiology

 Social anxiety disorder is known to appear at an early age in most cases.
 Fifty percent of those who develop this disorder have developed it by the age of 11, and 80% have developed it by age 20.
 This early age of onset may lead to people with social anxiety disorder being particularly vulnerable to depressive illnesses, substance use, and other psychological conflicts.

-When prevalence estimates were based on the examination of psychiatric clinic samples, social anxiety disorder was thought to be a relatively rare disorder.
-The opposite was found to be true; social anxiety was common, but many were afraid to seek psychiatric help, leading to an underrecognition of the problem.

 The National Comorbidity Survey of over 8,000 American correspondents in 1994 revealed 12-month and lifetime prevalence rates of 7.9 percent and 13.3 percent, respectively; this makes it the third most prevalent psychiatric disorder after depression and alcohol use disorder, and the most common of the anxiety disorders.
 According to US epidemiological data from the National Institute of Mental Health, social phobia affects 15 million adult Americans in any given year.
-Estimates vary within 2 percent and 7 percent of the U.S. adult population.
+Estimates vary within 2 percent and 7 percent of the US adult population.

 The mean onset of social phobia is 10 to 13 years.
 Onset after age 25 is rare and is typically preceded by panic disorder or major depression.
 Social anxiety disorder occurs more often in females than males.
 The prevalence of social phobia appears to be increasing among white, married, and well-educated individuals.
 As a group, those with generalized social phobia are less likely to graduate from high school and are more likely to rely on government financial assistance or have poverty-level salaries.
 Surveys carried out in 2002 show the youth of England, Scotland, and Wales have a prevalence rate of 0.4 percent, 1.8 percent, and 0.6 percent, respectively.
 In Canada, the prevalence of self-reported social anxiety for Nova Scotians older than 14 years was 4.2 percent in June 2004 with women (4.6 percent) reporting more than men (3.8 percent).
 In Australia, social phobia is the 8th and 5th leading disease or illness for males and females between 15 and 24 years of age as of 2003.
 Because of the difficulty in separating social phobia from poor social skills or shyness, some studies have a large range of prevalence.
 The table also shows higher prevalence in Sweden.